 Specialized in digital technologies since the 1960s, Ireland applies a policy geared toward export and foreign direct investment.
 25% of the European data center market is concentrated in the capital, Dublin.
 Ireland is an entryway for the United States in the European data market.
-With weak latency (that is, a short transit time), very attractive energy prices and corporate tax rates, as well as an enormous optical fiber network, the colocation4 data center market has been structured there since the early 2000s.
-In the Dublin metropolitan region, data centers are organized into clusters all around the city, which included every data center scale, notably numerous hyperscale facilities.
+With weak latency (that is, a short transit time), very attractive energy prices and corporate tax rates, as well as an enormous optical fiber network, the colocation data center market has been structured there since the early 2000s.
+In the Dublin metropolitan region, data centers are organized into clusters all around the city, which include every data center scale, notably numerous hyperscale facilities.
 These infrastructures of over 10,000 m2 of surface area, near the conurbation, remain rare elsewhere in Europe.

 If the 2017 electricity projections were on the order of 1,000 MW of extra capacity needed by 2024, they are nearing 1,500 MW today.
 This growth raises a genuine challenge for the electricity network operators who are expecting a rise in consumption of 20 to 57% in the next decade.
 Ireland's ambition is to meet 70% of the additional electricity demand through renewable energy sources, which is far from being obvious, because this requires a radical energy transition and large-scale means to implement it.
-Certain actors are calling on greater accountability from the sector, suggesting a financial contribution from the data center operators to strengthen the electricity network.
+Some actors are calling on greater accountability from the sector, suggesting a financial contribution from the data center operators to strengthen the electricity network.

 In Ireland, as elsewhere, the strong increase in the electricity demand has created destabilization.
 Consequently, in 2016, the Grange Castle Business Park experienced a shortage in electricity, due to massive digital consumption.
 Natural gas had been used, pending the strengthening of the infrastructure.
-The distribution and transmission system operators were mobilized to ensure solid energy planning for the years to come, with notably, the establishment of specific contractual and regulatory measures (flexible demand) with the aim of avoiding electricity over-reservation.
+The distribution and transmission system operators are mobilized to ensure solid energy planning for the years to come, with notably, the establishment of specific contractual and regulatory measures (flexible demand) with the aim of avoiding electricity over-reservation.

 Ireland imposes few or no restrictions in terms of urban planning rules.
 Since 2018, data centers have been on the "strategic infrastructure" list, facilitating the sector's development.
 The aim of this measure is to reduce timeframes, legal actions and the number of planning authorities involved in the building permit approval process.
 The local and regional level is consequently circumvented, leaving the administrations in an uncomfortable position.
-Faced with this proactive hosting strategy, an increasing number of actors (region, think tanks and environmental agencies) are militating for a
+Faced with this proactive hosting strategy, an increasing number of actors (region, think tanks and environmental agencies) are campaigning for a better pooling of energy and land resources, as well as for the development of urban heating networks supplied by data centers, like the Amazon Web Services site in Tallaght, the county town of South Dublin, about 15 km west of Dublin.